-Nonpharmacologic therapies — For mild cough, it is traditional to treat using a linctus (a thick sweet liquid, such as honey) .
-However, there is no strong evidence for or against this form of therapy .
+Nonpharmacologic therapies — For mild cough, it is traditional to treat using a linctus (a thick, sweet liquid, such as honey) .
+However, there is no strong evidence for or against this form of therapy [24,33].

 Chest physical therapy could be considered for selected patients (eg, those with bronchiectasis) if such therapy is consistent with the goals of care.
 (See "Treatment of bronchiectasis in adults", section on 'Airway clearance techniques'.)

 The dying patient — In the last hours and days of life, cough can affect up to 80 percent of patients; contributory factors are asthenia, muscle weakness, and increased respiratory secretions.
-Anticholinergic drugs such as glycopyrrolate can minimize bronchial secretions and may improve cough [53-55].
+Anticholinergic drugs, such as glycopyrrolate, can minimize bronchial secretions and may improve cough [65-67].
 (See "Palliative care: The last hours and days of life", section on 'Accumulation of upper airway secretions'.)

-Guidelines from expert groups — Comprehensive guidelines for the management of chronic cough are available from the British Thoracic Society , the European Respiratory Society , and the American College of Chest Physicians .
-These focus on the most common causes of chronic cough (asthma, bronchitis, gastroesophageal reflux disease, and upper airways cough syndromes resulting from rhinosinusitis).
-While neither guideline specifically deals with intractable cough related to advanced progressive cancer or non-malignant life-limiting illness, clinicians should remember that conditions such as these may cause chronic cough in palliative care populations.
-For unexplained chronic cough, the ACCP recommends the use of gabapentin or pregabalin as an alternative to opioids with less potential for diversion or abuse, a point which may not be relevant to palliative care populations .
+Guidelines from expert groups — Comprehensive guidelines for the management of chronic cough are available from the British Thoracic Society (BTS) , the European Respiratory Society (ERS) , and the ACCP [43,68].
+These focus on the most common causes of chronic cough (asthma, bronchitis, GERD, and upper airways cough syndromes resulting from rhinosinusitis).
+While neither guideline specifically deals with intractable cough related to advanced progressive cancer or nonmalignant life-limiting illness, clinicians should remember that conditions such as these may cause chronic cough in palliative care populations.
+For unexplained chronic cough, the ACCP recommends the use of gabapentin or pregabalin as an alternative to opioids, with less potential for diversion or abuse, a point which may not be relevant to palliative care populations .

-Guidelines are available for symptom management in patients with lung cancer from the American College of Chest Physicians [55,57].
+Updated guidelines are available for symptom management in patients with lung cancer from the ACCP .
 For patients with cough related to lung cancer, the guidelines recommend evaluation for other treatable causes of cough in addition to cancer-related etiologies.
-For those without a treatable cause, opioids are recommended to suppress the cough.
-If the cough is attributed to chemotherapy or radiation therapy, antiinflammatory therapy with a glucocorticoid is recommended.
+For those without a treatable cause, an algorithmic stepwise approach is suggested.
+Unfortunately, this stepwise approach does not advocate treating cough symptomatically in parallel with disease-directed or empiric treatment.

 Consensus-based guidelines for supportive care in patients with advanced malignancy from the National Comprehensive Cancer Network (NCCN) do not include specific management suggestions for chronic cough.